What is Yakisoba Sauce?

 How I Developed This Recipe

-In Japan, it’s common to use store-bought yakisoba sauce or the seasoning powder that comes with pre-packaged yakisoba noodles for convenience.
-But you can create authentic-tasting yakisoba without these products, and the ingredients needed are surprisingly simple!
+In Japan, it’s pretty common to use store-bought yakisoba sauce or the seasoning powder that comes with pre-packaged yakisoba noodles because it’s convenient.

-It’s a fun and satisfying way to add a personal touch to your cooking, and you might be surprised at how much of a difference it makes in the overall flavor of the dish!
+It’s a great way to add your own personal touch to your cooking, and you might be surprised at how much of a difference it makes in the overall flavor of the dish!

 When a recipe calls for “sake,” it can be confusing to choose the right type, as some specify regular or cooking sake.
 On Sudachi, “sake” refers to pure sake without added salt (in short, not cooking sake), so if you use cooking sake with salt, adjust the recipe’s salt content accordingly.
 All dishes on Sudachi are created using drinking sake.